Our Business

 - Training for relevant colleagues

-A number of key colleagues throughout our organisation are trained in the Stronger Together programme.
-Stronger Together is a multi-stakeholder business-led initiative aiming to reduce modern slavery, particularly forced labour, labour trafficking and other hidden third party exploitation of workers.
-They provide guidance, training, resources and a network for employers, labour providers, workers and their representatives to work together to reduce exploitation.
+Key colleagues are trained through the Stronger Together programme, a multi-stakeholder initiative aimed at reducing modern slavery, particularly forced labour, labour trafficking, and hidden third-party exploitation of workers.
+The programme provides guidance, training, resources, and a network for employers, labour providers, workers, and their representatives to collaborate in reducing exploitation.

-All our employees can see information which the company holds on their behalf (training record, appraisal, development plan).
+All employees can access the information the company holds on their behalf (training record, appraisal, development plan).

 Nick Hastilow